 The Home Affordable Refinance Program didn't always allow for unlimited LTV.
 When it was first launched in 2009 as part of the government's Making Home Affordable push, HARP capped homeowners at 125 percent loan-to-value nationwide, while imposing other restrictions, too.

-For example, homeowners paying monthly private mortgage insurance (PMI) were often precluded from using HARP, as were homeowners whose then-current servicer refused to originate new home loans.
+For example, under the original HARP, homeowners paying monthly private mortgage insurance (PMI) were typically precluded from using HARP, as were homeowners who wanted to switch mortgage servicers.

-With HARP 2.0, then, the government took a restart.
-It did away with appraisals (in most cases) and gave underwater homeowners the ability to work with any HARP-participating lender.
+HARP 2.0 was a restart.
+The revamped program did away with appraisals (in most cases) and gave underwater homeowners the ability to work with any HARP-participating lender.
 Furthermore, it helped to simplify the refinance process for loans with existing PMI -- both borrower-paid and lender-paid.

-Since the launch of HARP 2, this website has logged close to 50,000 requests for HARP mortgage rates.
+Since the launch of HARP 2, this website has logged more than 56,000 requests for HARP mortgage rates.

-Half of all HARP 2 queries have come from just five states in the union :
+More than half of the inbound HARP 2.0 queries have come from just six states nationwide :

-- Illinois : 4.7% of all mortgage rates requests
+- Illinois : 5% of all mortgage rate requests

-The remaining 45 states plus the District of Columbia account for the remaining 50 percent of HARP 2 queries.
+The remaining 44 states plus the District of Columbia account for the remaining HARP 2 queries.
 The three states with the fewest Home Affordable Refinance Program mortgage rate requests are Vermont, North Dakota and South Dakota.

 HARP Mortgage Rates Available Online

-See what today's HARP refinance can do for you.
-Check today's mortgage rates online.
+Either way, see what today's HARP mortgage rates can do for you.
+Rates are available online.
 It's fast and free.